Do you recall “Blogging” as only fun and convenient and happy ALL THE TIME?

 3: To Deny Personal Liability

 You can be held liable for a number of reasons.
-A reader could potentially do something after reading one of your blog that causes a physical injury.
+A reader could potentially do something after reading one of your blogs that causes a physical injury.
 They may suffer from financial or physical losses from a product you recommend.

 For example- If you have a health and fitness blog, and someone had a health-harming reaction after consuming the products you recommend, that person might case a lawsuit against you for misleading.